Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 The ability to Scale-out

 Scale-out is the ability to instantiate multiple physical and virtual machine instances and load balance traffic across them.
-Customers may also require the ability to connect with different tenants in dispersed geographic locations or connect to workloads in a remote private cloud or public cloud.
+Customers may also require the ability to connect with different tenants in dispersed geographic locations or to workloads in a remote private cloud or public cloud.
 Usually, people build a private cloud for the norm and then burst into a public cloud.

 Juniper has implemented a virtual networking architecture that meets these requirements.
 It is based on well-known technology, MPLS/layer 3 VPN.
 MPLS/layer 3 VPN is the base for Juniper designs.